aexol-studio/tree/README.md

 ### ![arrow-top](https://github.com/user-attachments/assets/3632196c-f2f8-46a2-9d3d-4a8071ca1908#gh-dark-mode-only) ![arrow-top-dark](https://github.com/user-attachments/assets/496077a7-85a9-44dc-8770-5a248d63886d#gh-light-mode-only) Light Mode
 <!--STRONA WIZUALNA: zmiana na formatowanie Pierwsza Litera Wyrazu Pisana Wielką Literą-->

-Diagram is in dark mode by defult, but you can easily switch to the light theme.
-Just add the options while creating Diagram.
+Diagram is in dark mode by defult, but you can easily switch to light theme.
+Just add the options for that while creating Diagram.

 ```ts
 import { Diagram, DefaultDiagramThemeLight } from '@aexol/tree'